jiechen2358/FaceAging-by-cycleGAN/gender_age_classification/README.md

 By defalut, it use Adam optimizer, can switch to SGD by using '-sgd'.

-3. Checkpints and figures
+## Checkpoints and figures

+   During training:

-   Checkpoints and loss, performance figures for gender classifier are generated and saved in folder: checkpoints/gender
+   Checkpoints and loss, performance figures for gender classifier will be generated and saved in folder: checkpoints/gender

-   Checkpoints and loss, performance figures for age classifer are genderated and saved in folder: checkpoints/age
+   Checkpoints and loss, performance figures for age classifer will be generated and saved in folder: checkpoints/age

    The checkpoint with best validation accuracy will be copied as model_best.tar.

 4. Predict

+   It picks model_best.tar and load the model.

    For Gender, put images of male and female in folder gender-data/predict/someFolderName, run: